Guide for New International Students

 - Orientation programs are offered for all new students, both by academic departments and the Graduate School during the two weeks prior to the start of classes.

-- There is a mandatory immigration session for all new international students in the National Capital Region.
+- There is a mandatory immigration session for all new international students in the Greater Washington D.C.
+Area.
 Details are emailed to students several weeks in advance.

 Health Insurance Requirements

 - All international students in F-1/J-1 status and their accompanying dependents (spouse and children) in F-2/J-2 status are required to have adequate insurance coverage for the duration of their stay in the United States.

 - Aetna provides an insurance plan for Virginia Tech students that meets the minimum university requirements.
 Students must be enrolled full-time to qualify (final semester exceptions may apply).